rychlis/e2b-edge-test/README.md

 E2B Typescript SDK currently only support NodeJS runtimes.
+See https://e2b.dev/docs/troubleshooting/sdks/workers-edge-runtime

 We use it in macaly, where we stream output from sandbox to frontend continually.